Ree Drummond Just Shared the Recipe for Her All-Time Favorite Christmas Cookies

-Ree Drummond sure loves the holidays.
-Between her 12 best holiday traditions and two signature holiday treats, she sure knows how to make her Oklahoma ranch a place to be holly-jolly.
+Ree Drummond loves the holidays.
+Between her family’s Christmas traditions and her signature holiday dishes, she sure knows how to make her ranch holly-jolly.
 But it’s never officially the holidays until she’s made a batch of her favorite Christmas cookies.

-The Pioneer Woman loves to make a classic sugar cookie with decorative frosting, perfect for the holidays—and practically any other season.
+The Pioneer Woman loves a classic sugar cookie with frosting, perfect for the holidays—and practically any other season.
 When Ree shared her Christmas cookie recipe, she said these cookies look great with a classic egg yolk glaze on top.
 You could also use your favorite frosting and/or sprinkles.
-(Don’t miss out on our favorite sprinkles of the season!)
+(Don’t miss out on our favorite Christmas sprinkles!)

 - 2/3 cup vegetable shortening